amaan-kh/to-do-list/README.md

 # to-do-list
-made a simple to do list while learning javascript
+a simple to do list that stores list Items in browser's local storage made using vanilla javascript